a-toms/social-network/social-network-guide.md

 python manage.py runserver
 open your browser at the given url # This address will be http://127.0.0.1:8000/social-network/profile/ observe your web app's page!

+# If you encounter a template error, it is likely that you have mispelled a path to the profile
+# template.
+If you encounter a page not found error, it is likely that you have mispelled the
+# one or more of the urls.

 6. Create an admin page for your app